OddOneOut/bwp-google-xml-sitemaps/readme.txt

 3. A caching plugin is interfering.
 Tell that caching plugin to ignore `.xml` file.
 For example, if you use WP Super Cache, on the Advanced Tab, scroll to the 'Accepted Filenames & Rejected URIs' section, and then in the first textarea, type in `\.xml`.
 Now save the changes and flush the all caches.
 See if that works for you.

+**Q2: I've tried the tips mentioned in Question #1, but still got white pages / plain text sitemaps?**

+It's very likely that you're enabling this option: 'Clean unexpected output before sitemap generation', try disabling it and your sitemaps will show up as expected.

-**Q2: I got the error 'Content Encoding Error', what should I do?**
+**Q3: I got the error 'Content Encoding Error', what should I do?**

 If you are enabling this plugin's debug mode and/or WP_DEBUG, this error is very normal because the module you use might print errors on pages, thus corrupting your xml sitemaps.
 To view the actual errors without being greeted with the 'Content Encoding Error', please follow these steps: